nymous/pydantic-vault/README.md

 ## Getting started

+With [Pydantic][pydantic] [`BaseSettings`][pydantic-basesettings] class, you can easily "create a clearly-defined, type-hinted application configuration class" that gets its configuration from environment variables.
 Starting with Pydantic 1.8, [custom settings sources][pydantic-basesettings-customsource] are officially supported.
+This is where Pydantic-Vault steps in, allowing you to load configuration values from Hashicorp Vault secrets.
+It will work the same when developing locally (where you probably login with the Vault CLI and your own user account) and when deploying in production (using a Vault Approle or Kubernetes authentication for example).

 You can create a normal `BaseSettings` class, and define the `customise_sources()` method to load secrets from your Vault instance using the `vault_config_settings_source` function: